CCI-MOC/hil/docs/developer-guidelines.md

 any of HaaS's extensive documentation, please be sure to update the accompanying documentation.

-While most end-user and deployer documentation can be found in the README (linked above), developer documentation may be found in the [docs directory](./).
+While most end-user and developer documentation can be found in the documentation listing (linked above), developer documentation may be found in the [docs directory](./).